Something that the Christian faith has in common with mainstream Western culture is an opposition to racism.

 The New Testament

-Given that even in the Old Testament there are examples of mixed-race marriages involving Jews that seem clearly to be acceptable to God, it is no surprise that the New Testament nowhere suggests that people should marry only those in their own racial group.
+Given that even in the Old Testament there are examples of mixed-race marriages involving Jews that are clearly acceptable to God, it is no surprise that the New Testament nowhere suggests that people should only marry people within their own ethnic group.

-What is more, 1 Corinthians 7:39 seems to imply that Christians may marry people of any race.
+What is more, 1 Corinthians 7:39 seems to imply that Christians may marry people of any ethnic group.
 In this verse Paul says:

 Paul’s words most naturally imply that matters of ethnicity are irrelevant when a widow is contemplating remarriage.